-Businesses aren’t always in one set location, nor do they always follow a specific trend.
-Businesses can be all over the place, from small towns to big cities, to offering services state-wide.
+Businesses aren’t always in one single location.
+Companies grow to where the demand is needed the most; this can range anywhere from small towns to big cities to offering services state-wide.
 This can make it very difficult to optimize your website for a multiple-location business.
 Properly optimizing your business for multiple locations requires some careful strategies and work; learn more below.

 Structuring your Pages

 After setting up your silo, link the parent pages to its children.
 In the example above, “California” would be the parent, “Pasadena” is the child.
-This will optimize your link score + crawl tree analysis.
+This will optimize your link score, crawl tree analysis, and location SEO score.